Jakarta Office

-RWI began its engagement in Indonesia in 1999, which led to the establishment of an office in Jakarta in 2005 through a Memorandum of Understanding with the Ministry of Law and Human Rights of the Republic of Indonesia, as part of the Asia Programme.
-Since then, the office has managed a bilateral programme with the Indonesian government focused on Human Rights in Indonesia’s Correctional Facilities (2007-2017).
-This programme aimed to enhance management practices and prisoner treatment through activities such as initial audits, action plan development, capacity building, and final audits to evaluate progress.
+RWI began its engagement in Indonesia in 1999, leading to the establishment of an office in Jakarta in 2005 through a Memorandum of Understanding with the Ministry of Law and Human Rights of the Republic of Indonesia, as part of the Asia Programme.
+Since then, the office has implemented a bilateral programme with the Indonesian government focused on Human Rights in Indonesia’s Correctional Facilities (2007–2017).
+This programme aims to enhance management practices and prisoner treatment through activities such as initial audits, action plan development, capacity building, and final audits to evaluate progress.

 Staff in Jakarta